4 Remote Car Starters that Work with Any Vehicle

 When you just want the basics, look to an Avital remote starter.
 It’s got two key fobs that provide keyless entry, trunk release, and remote start up to 1,500 feet away.
 You can also program how long your vehicle runs on remote start, which is a nifty feature if fuel efficiency is your thing.

 The downside is that Avital’s remote has only one-way communication, meaning that you won’t be able to verify your vehicle has responded.
-But for the affordable price, maybe you won’t mind having to look out the window from the comfort of your home or office to check.
+But for the affordable price (especially considering the added cost to install remote start), maybe you won’t mind having to look out the window from the comfort of your home or office to check.

 pro